 Beloved hidden gem in Australia recommended by Caro from Letters from Caro

-Toowoomba, also known as “The Garden City” because of all its gardens and parks, is a hidden gem in Australia that a lot of people miss to put on their east coast Australia itinerary.
+Toowoomba, also known as “The Garden City” because of all its gardens and parks, is a hidden gem in Australia that a lot of people miss putting on their east coast Australia itinerary.
 The city is located less than 2 hours away from Brisbane and has a population of over 100 000, which makes it Queensland’s largest inland city.

 This place has a lot to offer.
 If you like hiking or mountain biking, you’ll be happy to find that Toowoomba is around 700 meters above sea level.
 Coming from Brisbane, you’ll notice this while driving up the steep slope just before entering Toowoomba.
 Upon arrival in the city, you’ll also notice that there’s a lot of surrounding hills and mountains to explore.